-Apple has been hit with a lawsuit alleging that its Apple Maps platform infringes on a pair of navigation-related patents.
+Apple has been hit with a lawsuit claiming that its Apple Maps platform infringes on two patents owned by a Texas-based LLC.

 The complaint, lodged in the U.S. District Court for the Western District of Texas, alleges that Apple is infringing on two patents related to directional navigation systems.